Judging Information

 • Faculty, staff, post-docs, Purdue retirees, and graduate students with active BoilerKey access should use this Purdue Judge Form.

 • Anyone else (alums, parents, friends, industry professionals, community, etc.) without BoilerKey access should use this Community Judge Form to judge in-person posters or talks.
-(Due to the sensitive nature of the research data presentations, people without BoilerKey access will not be able to view/judge the virtual presentations.)
+(Due to the sensitive nature of the research data presentations, people without BoilerKey access cannot view/judge virtual presentations.)

 • Undergraduate students who wish to provide peer feedback do not need to register in advance.
 Directions for undergraduate students are available at the student check-in table at the events.